-- Cream cheese mixture: combine cream cheese with grated Parmesan, grated garlic, finely sliced green onions, basil, salt, and pepper to taste.
+Cream cheese filling: Combine cream cheese with grated Parmesan, grated garlic, finely sliced green onions, basil, salt, and pepper to taste.

 - Wrap in plastic wrap and refrigerate for at least 30 minutes or longer.
-This will help the cream cheese set slightly so that cutting the bites won’t get messy at all.
+This will help the pinwheel sandwich fillings set slightly so that cutting the bites won’t get messy at all.

-- Once ready to serve, remove the plastic wrap.
+- Slice: Once ready to serve, remove the plastic wrap.
 Use toothpicks or wooden picks to secure the roll-ups.
-Use as many picks as necessary; it depends on the desired thickness of the pinwheels.
-I cut 7 pieces out of each tortilla, so I had 21 in the end.
+Use as many picks as necessary; it depends on the desired thickness of the pinwheel sandwiches.
+I cut 7 pieces out of each tortilla, so I had 21.

-- Use a good serrated knife to slice the roll in between the picks.
+- Use a serrated knife to slice the rolled tortillas between the toothpicks.

 - Arrange on a platter and serve.

-The cream cheese mixture can be made well in advance; it keeps in an airtight container in the fridge for at least 3 days.
+The filling mixture can be made well in advance; you can keep it in an airtight container in the fridge for at least 3 days.

-If preparing them for the lunch box or picnic, you can slice them and keep them in the box in the fridge.
+If preparing them for the lunch box or picnic, you can slice them and keep them in the container in the fridge.

 Give my quick recipes a try for your next family meal!
 Feel free to reach out if you need any assistance!